jose-ambrosioo/system_administration_using_linux/README.md

 lombe A 192.168.9.2
 gazela A 192.168.9.10

-Os passos são iguais aos que foram feitos no “foward.zone” excepto as últimas 5 linhas, o “1”, “2” e o “3” representam os últimos octetos representados nos endereços IPs [root@kwanza]# nano /etc/reverse.zone
+The steps are the same as those done in “forward.zone” except the last 5 lines, the “1”, “2” and “3” represent the last octets represented in IP addresses [root@kwanza]# nano /etc/reverse.zone
 1 IN PTR kwanza. bestsoft.com.
 2 IN PTR lombe. bestsoft.com.